bobosola/media-file-date-fixer/README.md

 - scanning a user-chosen parent directory (and all sub-directories)
 - reading the metadata contained within each supported file type to find the original Created and Modified dates
-- updates the the file dates with the metadata dates to to effectively recreate the original file dates
+- updating the file dates with the metadata dates to to effectively recreate the original file dates

 This enables a mix of media files with different naming conventions to be ordered chronologically for sequential viewing or editing.